chinamike65/hugo-tuolesi/content/book6/book6en.md

 These two reasons are the minimum conditions for entering Buddhism.

-Some people take refuge in the Three Jewels because of illness, while others take refuge because they are broke, and take refuge in order to live a long life.
+Some people take refuge in the Three Jewels because of illness, while others take refuge because they are broke, and others take refuge in order to live a long life.

-Being able to take refuge in the Three Jewels is a good thing, and you can get the blessings of Buddhas and Bodhisattvas, but these are not the real motivation of taking refuge.
+Being able to take refuge in the Three Jewels is a good thing, and you can get the blessings of Buddhas and Bodhisattvas, but these are not the real motivation for taking refuge.

 Of the three evil realms, no matter which one you fall into, you will suffer a lot of pain.
-If you think deeply about these sufferings, a fear will arise.
+If you think deeply about these sufferings, a fear or dread will arise.

 Think again: in the face of the fear of falling into the evil realm, who can save himself?
 Only the Guru Three Jewels!
 If we go to hell, the Buddha can save us, this is the Buddha's treasure; the Dharma friend can recite the sutras to save us, it is the Dharma treasure; the Bodhisattva can save us, it is the Sangha's treasure.

-Therefore, to take refuge in the Three Jewels, from this moment onwards, the heart of taking refuge in the Three Jewels arises.
+Therefore, to take refuge in the Three Jewels, from this moment onwards, the mind of taking refuge in the Three Jewels arises.

 Many people who study Buddhism, after studying Buddhism for a long time, feel that they still have many obstacles and problems.
 Why?
-Just because the heart has not really taken refuge, but only verbally, that is, following the guru to recite the four refuge texts three times, thinking that this is the way to take refuge, but there is no real fear of the evil realm and confidence in the Three Jewels.
+Just because the mind has not really taken refuge, only verbally, that is, following the guru to recite the four refuge texts three times, thinking that this is the way to take refuge, but there is no real fear of the evil realm and no real confidence in the Three Jewels.

 If you have the intention of taking refuge in the lower class, and truly take refuge in the Three Jewels of the Guru, you will definitely receive more powerful and fast blessings from the Three Jewels.